 The Title IX Coordinator is responsible for ensuring the University’s compliance with Federal Title IX policies, Violence Against Women Act (VAWA) and the Clery Act.
 Title IX prohibits discrimination on the basis of gender in educational programs and activities receiving federal financial assistance.

 The Office of Admission is where prospective student contact with Samford begins.
 This office is responsible for admission processing, campus visits and preview events, merit scholarships, orientations and recruitment.

 Campus Life is committed to developing each individual student's emotional, intellectual, physical, social, and spiritual well-being by providing opportunities that maximize student potential and broaden understanding of one's place in a global society, while nurturing a sense of belonging for all students in a Christian campus community.

 Parents and family members are a very important aspect of the Samford family.
-The Office of Parent Programs coordinates Family Weekend and the Parents Association, and serves as a resource for parents.
+The Office of Parent and Family Programs coordinates Family Weekend and the Parents Association, and serves as a resource for parents.

 The Office of Spiritual Life exists to build relationships with students and to create engaging opportunities through small group interactions, meaningful worship services, mentoring, and missions experiences both locally and internationally.
 Our goal is to help students deepen their faith and engage in Christian community, leading to a lifetime of walking with Christ.

 The Student Conduct Coordinator is engaged in managing the processes prescribed by the Undergraduate Honor Code.
 The Coordinator provides Undergraduate Honor Code education to the campus, and training for members of the Honor Council.

 Student Development and Support provides opportunities and resources for students to explore organizational involvement, expand leadership competencies, enhance academic experiences, establish meaningful relationships and promote personal health and wellness.
 Events, programs and services offered are designed to encourage and challenge students to grow, serve and lead as modeled by Christ.